The Book of Common Prayer

 A History of the Book of Common Prayer, by J. H. Maude (1900).
 A textbook, primarily covering a history and description of the services.

 A Rationale upon the Book of Common Prayer, by Anthony Sparrow.
 An 1840 reprint of the first commentary and apology for the BCP, written in 1657.
+Also available are a 1722 reprint, which also includes Samuel Downes' Lives of the Compilers of the Liturgy, and one from 1843.

 The Bradford Prayer Book, 1710: An account of the first printing of the Book of Common Prayer in the United States, by Trinity Church, New York, in 1710.
+Also from Google Books.

 All of the texts from the Internet Archive are available as PDF graphics with associated text files.
 Note that the text files appear to be uncorrected OCR results (i. e., they contain errors, often many errors).
-Most of the texts come from the library of Trinity College, Univ. of Toronto.

 From Google Books:

-The Annotated Book of Common Prayer, by J H Blunt (1st ed., 1866, Griffiths 1866/12; 6th ed., 1872, Griffiths 1872/11; and "new impression" 1907, Griffiths 1907/5).
+The Annotated Book of Common Prayer, by J H Blunt: 1st ed., part 1, 1866 & part 2, Griffiths 1866/12; 6th ed., 1872, Griffiths 1872/11 (also from the Internet Archive); a "revised and enlarbged edition", 1884, from the Internet Archive (Griffiths 1884/6); a "new impression" 1907 (Griffiths 1907/5); and a "new edition" from the Internet Archive (1892, Griffiths 1892/3.
 A classic description of the 1662 BCP.

 Litugiae Britannicae, by William Keeling (2nd. ed., 1851; Griffiths 1851/31).
 The classic side-by-side comparison of all the English BCP's, plus the Scottish 1637 BCP.
+Also available from the Internet Archive.

 A History of the Book of Common Prayer, by Francis Procter (2nd ed., 1861; and 3rd ed., 1898).
 The predecessor of the famous "Procter and Frere".

 A Companion to the Temple, by Thomas Comber (1676).
 A devotional aid often bound up with older Prayer Books.
+Google Books also has several volumes of an 1841 reprint:

 The Book of Common Prayer Illustrated so as the Shew its Various Modifications; the Date of its Several Parts, and the Authority on which they Rest, by Henry Keatinge Clay (1841, Griffiths 1841/3).
 Basically shows which parts of the 1662 BCP were introduced when.